Who Will Score a Goal in the NHL Today - November 17?

 Who Will Score a Goal in the NHL Today? - November 17

-With three games on the NHL slate Friday, you have plenty of opportunities to make an anytime goal-scorer wager.
-Keep scrolling for the odds on players from each contest.
+We have three games on the NHL card Friday, and anytime goal-scorer odds for players from around the league are available below.

 Get tickets for any NHL game this season at Ticketmaster!